sedazam/sedazam/README.md

 ### 👨‍💻 About Me

-- 🎓 Graduated in 2022 with a BA (Hons) in Business Management (Leadership & Innovation) – The Open University, UK
+- 🎓 Graduated with a BA (Hons) in Business Management (Leadership & Innovation) - 2022 – The Open University, UK
-- 📜 Foundation Certificate holder in CFA
+- 📜 Foundation Certificate in CFA (Chartered Financial Analyst)
-- 📊 AAT Level 2 Qualified
+- 📊 AAT Level 2 (Accounting)
 - 💻 Currently learning JavaScript and Python
 - 🛠️ Fluent with VS Code and GitHub for development and version control
 - 🎯 Career goal: Become a developer in the **fintech** industry, combining business insight with technical skills